mucahittanacioglu/fibabank-bootcamp/README.md

 ## 1-)Project Overview

 There are 3 microservices including API-Gateway.
 These are Inventory Service, Shopping Service and Gate Way.
-Each service has tradetional 3-layered architecture.
-I also created a client with Angular.
+Each service has traditional 3-layered architecture.
+Inventory and Shopping service has unit tests.
+There is also a web client with Angular.

 ### 1-a) Inventory Service